 IPS engineers design and reverse engineer rotating equipment — pumps, fans, blowers, and compressors.
 We make OEM-level investments in 3D metrology and 3D modeling, to map worn, discontinued, or unique parts.

 Our manufacturing includes redesigning parts for longer life and upgrading materials.
 We provide castings in stainless steel, aluminum bronze, and cast iron.

-National Switchgear, an IPS Company, offers reverse engineering.
-We call on National’s engineers when components are unavailable or the customer doesn’t want used reconditioned equipment.
+Our power management business offers reverse engineering when components are unavailable or the customer doesn’t want used reconditioned equipment.